ucsb-cs24/w22/_lab/lab03.md

 # This lab must be done with the same partners as lab01

 # Academic Honesty
-All work submitted for this lab should be your own.
+All work submitted for this lab should be your own and your partners.
 If you are using any hints from a previous offering of this course that was posted publicly by a CS24 instructor, you must cite your source.

 # Step by Step Instructions

 ## Step 1: Create a directory and get files

 * Create a repo for this lab in our class organization following the correct naming convention